dphuang2/dphuang2.github.io/_posts/2018-09-20-self-analysis.markdown

 of others.
 This is something I am always working on and feel has drastically improved during my time in college.
 No one mentioned anything about impostor syndrome or impatience.
-I was not surprised that no one mentioned impostor syndrome as that is an internal psychological phenomena that is not outwardly obvious.
+I was not surprised that no one mentioned impostor syndrome as it is an internal psychological phenomenon that is not outwardly obvious.
 But I was surprised that no one mentioned my impatience.
 I know from experience that I tend to get impatient when it comes to results or finding solutions—maybe it is a sign of improvement.